Last updated 7th July, 2018

 His concern was that by naming him and publishing his photo in every report, the media are giving him exactly what he wanted; fame and attention for planning and executing a brutal crime.
 On one side of the debate is the media themselves who claim the world needs to know these details and see who is responsible for such bloodshed.

-On the other is law enforcement and victims’ families who fear such reporting is feeding egos and encouraging new incidents.
-The reality is that keeping this chain of fame seeking and envy alive by making each new shooter into some form of popular culture figure and giving them a nickname is a dangerous and avoidable game.
+On the other are law enforcement and victims’ families who fear such reporting is feeding egos and encouraging new incidents.
+The reality is that keeping this chain of fame-seeking and envy alive by making each new shooter into some form of popular culture figure and giving them a nickname is a dangerous and avoidable game.

 Mass Shootings Under The Spotlight